-\Liquidity reserve equals the gap between the most liquid assets and expected and potential liabilities which mature in a given period of time.
+^{}Liquidity reserve equals the gap between the most liquid assets and expected and potential liabilities which mature in a given period of time.

-As at 31 December 2009, the level of permanent balances on deposits from non-financial entities constituted approximately 95,5% of all deposits of the Bank's non-financial clients, which is approximately 1p.p. higher as compared to the level as at 31 December 2008.
+As at 31 December 2009, the level of permanent balances on deposits constituted approximately 95% of all deposits of the Bank's (excluding interbank market), which is approximately 1p.p. higher as compared to the level as at the end of 2008.

-5.3.3 Derivative instrument risk
+6.1.3 Derivative instrument risk